-Making a photographic inventory of your belongings can be a great way to avoid insurance problems during a move.
+Make an inventory with photographs of your belongings can be a great way to avoid insurance problems during a move.
 Here's how to do it:

 - Create a detailed list of your belongings: Before packing, make a list of all your items and label each box with its contents.
 This list will allow you to keep track of your belongings and check if anything has been lost or damaged during the move.

 - Take photographs: Take photographs of your belongings before packing them.
 This includes large and small items, furniture, electronics, artwork, jewellery and any other valuables.
 This is useful, even if you have hired a furniture storage service.